SEG2105-uottawa/SEG2105-Assignment1/README.md

 Work on the following exercises from the textbook.
 You must hand in only one copy of answers per group.
 Make sure the names and student numbers of both partners are clearly indicated.
-You must work on these questions during the lab and then finish off the work on your own time.
+You must work on these questions during the lab and then finish off the work on your own time before the deadline.

 ## Analysis of various design alternatives